St Kevin's College, Melbourne: Mishandling of child abuse

 In February 2020, it was reported that Stephen Russell wrote a character reference for Peter Kehoe, a non-staff athletics coach accused of grooming a St Kevin's student while under the school's employ.
 Kehoe was subsequently convicted and sentenced to a community corrections order and placed on the sex offenders register for eight years.
 The victim settled a civil claim with the school in August 2019.
 Amid calls to resign, Russell responded by suggesting that Kehoe was a "never a member of staff" and expressed his remorse for providing Kehoe a character reference, stating: "I would not do it again".
 Victorian Premier Daniel Andrews said that Russell's response was "just not on" and suggested that Russell would have been removed from his position had he been the principal of a government school.

 On 19 February, Russell resigned from the school and dean of sport, Luke Travers, was stood down pending further investigation.
 Later the same day, John Crowley, principal of St Patrick's College in Ballarat, was appointed as the acting Headmaster of St Kevin's.
-The employment of Simon Parris, a mathematic teacher, was "concluded" from the Toorak school in late February amid a series of staff removals over a child grooming scandal; and was subsequently suspended from teaching.
+The employment of Simon Parris, a mathematics teacher, was "concluded" from the Toorak school in late February amid a series of staff removals over a child grooming scandal; and was subsequently suspended from teaching.
 Janet Canny, a former deputy principal, stepped aside after court action was lodged against her over a complaint alleging breaches of mandatory reporting, and Gary Jones, a teacher, had his employment "concluded".
 At least six staff members were stood aside or left the school since Russell resigned.